 F.A.Q

-Here is my personal F.A.Q with questions I have been asked over the years and I wanted to have it in one place.
+Here is my personal F.A.Q. with questions I have been asked over the years, and I wanted to have it in one place.
 This is answered from a personal and honest standpoint.
 I am blunt.
-So if it hurts to hear it should at least be respected considering I do in fact have ownership of my work.
+So if it hurts to hear, it should at least be respected, considering I do, in fact, have ownership of my work.
 If more questions arise and are duplicated over time.
 I will add them to my FAQ.

 • Your personal art is very different than your commission work sometimes, some of it is very intense looking, why is that?